nullromo/kylekovacs/blog/commander-primer/README.md

       legendary spacecraft with at least one power/toughness box.
 Additionally, some cards not in these categories specify that they can be your commander.
-    - Some cards have various kinds of "parner" abilities.
+    - Some cards have various kinds of "partner" abilities.
 These abilities allow you to have two commanders.
 - You may designate up to one card to be your companion if it has the Companion ability and the rest of your deck meets its companion requirements.
 If you have a companion, your deck will consist of 101 cards.
 You have no sideboard,